jacobgorm/mindcastle.io/README.md

 # Welcome to Mindcastle.io

-This repository contains the Mindcastle.io (formerly oneroot) distributed block device, whose aim is to eventually become the 'git for storage'.
+This repository contains the Mindcastle.io (formerly mindcastle) distributed block device, whose aim is to eventually become the 'git for storage'.
 It is currently mostly useful for local use, and for creating locally writable mounts that can be exported simply by placing the chunked files it creates on an HTTP